Changgang-Zheng/Planter/README.md

 ## Current Planter

-However, this work is under the peer-review process. _The source code will be made available once the peer-reviewed version is published._
+This work is currently under the peer-review process. _The source code will be made available once the peer-reviewed version is published._

+We are welcome collaborations if you think in-network machine learning are helpful to your research or use case.
+If there are any potential interest, please feel free to contact my supervisor ```zilberman.noa@eng.ox.ac.uk``` and me ```changgang.zheng@eng.ox.ac.uk```.

 ## License